Practices that threaten our wildlife

 Land clearing

-Loss of natural habitat through land clearing for pastoral purposes, urban development and agriculture can threaten native wildlife and their habitat.
+Loss of natural habitat through land clearing for urban development and agriculture can threaten native wildlife and their habitat.

-scientific review of the impacts of land clearing on threatened species in Queensland 2017 (PDF, 11.8 MB) provides evidence that land clearing causes species decline and habitat loss, exacerbates other threatening processes, and reduces the resilience of threatened species to survive future challenges such as climate change.
+scientific review of the impacts of land clearing on threatened species in Queensland 2017 (PDF, 11.8 MB) provides evidence that land clearing causes species decline and habitat loss, exacerbates other threatening processes, and reduces the resilience of threatened species to survive future challenges.

 Invasive plants and animals

-The global movement of goods and people are directly contributing to the introduction of plants and animals to areas where they do not naturally occur.
-These species taken to new environments may fail to survive but some thrive and become invasive.
-This process, together with habitat destruction, has been a major cause of extinction of Australian native species in the past few hundred years.
-Invasive species causing harm to the environment, biodiversity, human health or productivity are declared under Queensland legislation and are subject to a range of control actions, from preventing spread to eradication.
+The global movement of goods and people can introduce plants, animals, pathogens and disease to areas where they do not naturally occur.
+Some of these thrive and become invasive species or pests that impact our native wildlife and ecosystems.
+Invasive species have been a major cause of extinction of Australian native species in the past few hundred years.
+Invasive species causing harm to the environment, biodiversity, human health or productivity are subject to a range of control actions, from preventing spread to eradication.

 Invasive species include: